eoinkelly/notes/ios-swift-objc/constants.md

+# Globals

+Any variable declared outside of a function or method, class @interface or struct declaration is a global variable

+* Globals are special
+    * they are initialized to "zero" i.e. for regular pointer types they are initialized to NULL and for ObjC pointers they are intialized to 'nil'
+    * can be assigned a value when declared but it must be something the compiler can compute at compile time i.e. no function calls
+* Local variables
+    * are not magically initialized so should always be initialized before use

 # Defining constants in Objective C

 `const`
     * is a storage specifier
+    * added to a variable declaration it says that the compiler should expect variable is read-only

 static and extern are C storage classes

 `static`
+    * outside a function:
         * `static` set on a global variable _or_ function restricts access to it to just the file it was defined in.
 It reads as "make this global but only to this file".
             * it is a primitive form or access control
+        * means that this constant will only be available in the file it is defined in
-    * if defined in a function
+    * within a function
         * they are only allocated once and retain their value after the function that allocated them has exited.
-    * means that this constant will only be available in the file it is defined in `extern`
+        * can be used to create singletons from a factory method

+`extern`
+    * `extern` keyword is *not* used to make variables in the external area - you do that by delcaring them outside any functions.
+    * outside a function
         * used to tell the compiler that you want to use the _global_ copy of the named variable
         * extern variables they last for the lifetime of the program
         * there is one box in memory and all source files can use it.
-    * the `extern` keyword is **not** used to make variables in the external area - you do that by delcaring them outside any functions.
+    * within a function
         * `extern` is used to tell the compiler that you want to reference global variables from within your function.

 ```
 // allocate space for an integer and get the compiler to yell if we try to change it.